Weather forecast for Sunday in Azerbaijan was announced

-The atmospheric pressure of 765 mm Hg column will rise to 772 mm Hg column.
-Relative humidity will be 75-85%.

-In some places of Azerbaijan's regions tomorrow, lightning and rain predicted, sleet and snow is expected in mountainous regions.
-Precipitation will be intensive in some places.
-West wind will blow and intensify in some areas.
+On June 26, in Azerbaijani regions at night and in the morning the lightning and rain is expected.
+It will be foggy in some places in the morning.
+Rainless in the daytime is predicted.
+West wind will blow and intensify in some places.

 Samirə AbdullayevaNews Author